jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 I remember skimming through the paper, and while I didn't read through the math at the time, I understood the basic idea: **low-coverage sequencing creates problems for k-mers**.
 It seemed like a great paper, but I didn't think more about it at the time.

-Back to late 2022, I had my fast fast-metagenomic-k-mer-sketcher pretty much completed.
-While I was messing around with it, I ran into the following problem.
+Back to late 2022, I had my fast metagenomic-k-mer-sketcher pretty much completed, but I ran into the following problem.

 ##### The low-abundance problem (technical; can skip)

 ----
-Suppose a genome (in some database) **only shared a small fraction of its k-mers with a metagenome**, this could
+Suppose a genome (in some database) **only shared a small fraction of its k-mers with a metagenome sample**, this could

 * be due to low sequencing depth in the metagenome (k-mers are not sequenced)

 **OR**
-* because the k-mers are spurious matches that arise infrequently from a related but different species.
+* be due to spurious k-mer matches that arise from a different species.

 I wanted to compute the **containment average nucleotide identity** (ANI) accurately by using k-mers.
 This generalizes genome-genome ANI to _genome-metagenome_ ANI.
-And while there are methods for calculating ANI from k-mers, this issue obfuscates ANI calculation from k-mers.
+And while there are methods for calculating this containment ANI from k-mers, sequencing depth becomes an issue.

 ----